-Six vinyl LP's were produced in total,and there's 1 CD too.
-And even Chigley got a look in ...... on 2 of them !
+Six vinyl LP's were produced in total.
+And,incredibly,Chigley got top or joint billing on half of them !

-If you're interested in the track listings then click on the pics to see the backs of the sleeves.
+1. If you're interested in the track listings then click on the pics to see the backs of the sleeves.

 It was the 1st of the 6 to be released,and came out in 1966 to cash-in on the series stellar tv debut.